cloudmesh-community/fa19-516-169/project/report.md

 ## Abstract
-The purpose of this project is to implement identified features for the Google Cloud Platform.
-The project will be implemented using:
+The purpose of this project is to implement identified features for the **Google Cloud Platform**.
+The two cloud interface will be implemented using:
 1. Google Cloud Platform
 2. AWS